Latham Vinyl Liner Pools Rectangle | Gunite Light Blue inground pool

 Contact Us for Your Pool Planning Needs

 Successfully planning a pool requires careful thought, attention to detail, and coordination with city officials.
-From applying for the appropriate permits, to choosing where the pool will be placed, to determining whether features like retaining walls will be necessary, you’ll need to consider a broad range of aesthetic, financial, and practical factors from the outset of your project.
-But it doesn’t have to be a stressful or overwhelming process.
+From applying for the appropriate permits, to choosing where the pool will be placed, to determining whether features like retaining walls will be necessary, you’ll need to consider a broad range of aesthetic, financial, and practical factors from the start of the planning phase.
+However, it doesn’t have to be a stressful or overwhelming process.
 With the friendly, experienced pool builders at Latham to guide and assist you, you’ll have expert support at every step of the way.
+Contact us today.

 Discover how easy the process can be!
 Get started by creating a free My Latham account, where you can receive personalized pool planning content recommendations to help you stay inspired and organized.
 Contact us online to learn more about planning your pool, or find a an independent pool builder near you